A-06974

 Enforcement Authority

-Exclusive enforcement by the New York Attorney General, who may bring an action or special proceeding upon complaint or otherwise.
-The AG must maintain a public website to receive complaints, information, and referrals from the public.
+Enforced exclusively by the New York Attorney General, who may bring actions upon complaint or otherwise.
+The Attorney General must maintain a public website to receive complaints, information, and referrals from the public concerning compliance or noncompliance.
 No private right of action is created.

 Penalties

 Civil penalties of up to $5,000 per violation.
-The AG may also obtain injunctive relief (including preliminary relief), restitution of moneys or property obtained by the violation, disgorgement of profits or gains, actual damages caused directly or indirectly by the violation, and any other relief the court deems proper.
+The Attorney General may also obtain injunctive relief (including preliminary relief), restitution of moneys or property obtained by the violation, disgorgement of profits or gains obtained by the violation, damages caused by the violation, and any other relief the court deems proper.

 Who Is Covered